-Robert C. Sullivan, Jr., is a principal in the New York office of Fish & Richardson P.C.
-He has more than 30 years of experience in patent litigation, patent prosecution, counseling, and licensing, primarily in the fields of biotechnology, chemistry and pharmaceuticals.
+Robert C. Sullivan, Jr., has more than 30 years of experience in patent prosecution, counseling, litigation, and licensing, primarily in the fields of biotechnology, chemistry, and pharmaceuticals.

 Novozymes A/S and Novozymes North America, Inc. v.
 C T E Global, Inc., 1:11-cv-04276 (N.D.
 Ill.
 2012).
 Obtained consent judgment and permanent injunction against U.S. importer of glucoamylase industrial enzymes (used in the manufacture of fuel ethanol) that infringed client’s U.S. patents.